 This accelerated course teaches the real-life skills you need to be a successful paralegal and prepare for entry- to mid-level positions in the legal field.
-Paralegal positions are expected to have a faster-than-average growth rate in the U.S. between now and 2022.
+Employment of paralegals is projected to grow 14 percent from now to 2031, much faster than the average for all occupations.
 This certificate program can help you get into this promising career.

 The Paralegal Certificate Program offers 96 hours of instruction and is designed for students who seek a broad overview of the legal system, legal research and other paralegal skills.
 The course also covers civil procedure and litigation, criminal procedure, evidence, interviewing, discovery, ethics, and legal research and writing.